Blog

 • Ability to work under pressure

-What does a career in wigs, hair and make-up look like?
+What does a career in make-up look like?

-A lot of Wigs, Hair and Make-Up Artists start as Trainees or Assistants, helping with shows and photoshoots for productions and working their way up whilst completing some form of training.
-It is common for Wigs, Hair and Make-Up Artists to be freelance so it is essential to be able to promote yourself and your work.
+A lot of Make-Up Artists start as Trainees, Apprentices or Assistants, helping with shows and photoshoots for productions and working their way up whilst completing additional technique training.
+It is common for Make-Up Artists to be freelance so it is essential to be able to promote yourself and your work.
 Remember to take pictures of your work to build a portfolio.
 Read our blog 'How to become a freelancer in theatre' for more information.

 References